r0ss26/aws-certified-developer-notes/README.md

 - Up to 8 healthy recoords are returned for each multi-value-query
 - Not a substitute for an ELB (this is client side as it only queries DNS)
 - Can be associated with health checks

+## Virtual Private Cloud (VPC)

+- Private netowrk to deployr your resources within AWS cloud
+- Regional Resource
+  - One VPC per region
+- Subnets
+  - Allow you to partition  your network inside your VPC
+  - Defined at the availability zone level
+  - Public subnet - accessible from the internet
+  - Private subnet - private to your VPC
+  - Route tables define access to the internet and between subnets
+- Internet gateways & NAT gateways
+  - public subnets use internet gateways to connect to the internet
+  - Private subnets can use NAT gateways to taccess the internet while remaining on your private VPC
+  - NAT gateways are aws managed
+  - nat instances are self managed
+  - This is done by deploying a NAT instance on your public subnet and connect your instance on your private VPC to the NAT on the public subnet

+### Network ACL & Security Groups

+- NACL
+  - Firewall that controls traffic from and to the subnet
+  - Uses allow and deny rules
+  - Attached at the subnet level
+  - Rules only include IP addresses e.g. allow from these IP addresses
+- Security Groups
+  - A firewall that controls traffic to and from and ENI/EC2 instance
+  - Only has allow rules
+  - Can include IP addresses or other security groups

+### VPC Flow Logs

+- Captures information about IP traffic going into your interfaces
+- Used for monitoring and troubleshooting connectivity issues

+### VPC Peering

+- Connect two VPC, privately using AWS' network
+- Behave as if they are in the same network
+- Must not have overlapping CIDR (IP address range)
+- Not transitive - must be established for each VPC e.g. if A connects to B and A connects to C, A is not connected to C

+### VPC Endpoints

+- Allow you to connect to AWS services using a private network
+- Enhanced security and lower latency to access aws services

+### Site to Site VPN & Direct Connect

+- Site to Site
+  - Connect an on-premises VPN to AWS
+  - Encrypted over the public internet
+- Direct Connect
+  - Physical connection between on premisese and AWS
+  - Private secure and fasst
+  - Goes over a private network
+- Both cannot access VPC endpoints

+### Typical 3-Teir solution architecture

+- ELB deployed on public subnet
+- EC2 instances deployed on private subnet
+- Amazon RDS (database) stored on a data subnet along with elasticache
+  - Elasticache used to store/retrieve session data and cached data

+**To Review**: Gateway endpoints and interfaces, route tables, NACL